migvillabato/cardano-node-villa/doc/new-tracing/tracers_doc_generated.md

 ### TxSubmission2.NodeToNode.Recieve.RequestTxs

 > Request one or more transactions corresponding to the given  transaction identifiers.
-> While it is the responsibility of the replying peer to keep withinpipelining in-flight limits, the sender must also cooperate by keepingthe total requested across all in-flight requests within the limits.
+>  While it is the responsibility of the replying peer to keep within pipelining in-flight limits, the sender must also cooperate by keeping the total requested across all in-flight requests within the limits.
-> It is an error to ask for transaction identifiers that were notpreviously announced (via 'MsgReplyTxIds').
+>  It is an error to ask for transaction identifiers that were not previously announced (via 'MsgReplyTxIds').
-> It is an error to ask for transaction identifiers that are notoutstanding or that were already asked for.
+>  It is an error to ask for transaction identifiers that are not outstanding or that were already asked for.

 From current configuration: